Contact Lens Care

 Physiologic anisocoria is usually harmless and therefore, typically doesn't require any treatment.

-Anisocoria resulting in uneven pupils, which then causes unequal accommodation, can be treated with bifocals or reading glasses.
-A doctor may even recommend photochromic lenses to reduce light sensitivity.
+Anisocoria resulting in uneven pupils, which then causes unequal accommodation, can be helped with bifocals or reading glasses.
+An optician may recommend photochromic lenses to reduce light sensitivity.